makaher/touchHLE/README.md

-# touchHLE: high-level emulator for iPhone OS apps
+# touchHLE: high-levиel emulator for iPhone OS apps

 **touchHLE** is a high-level emulator for iPhone OS apps.
 It runs on modern desktop operating systems and Android, and is written in Rust.